Beijing 2022: Even in defeat, China's foreign players are still smiling — and still spinning | DW | 11.02.2022

 China's ice hockey association didn't immediately reply to a request for comment on the citizenship issue.

-Eileen Gu is front and center and one of China's faces of the Games, despite being born and raised in California.
+Gu, front and center, is one of China's faces of the games despite being born and raised in California

 Captain Brandon Yip, otherwise known as Ye Jinguang, has been here from the start of what he refers to as "the project."
 The Canadian is the most experienced player in the squad, having racked up 174 appearances in the NHL for three teams.
 Prior to moving to China six years ago, he played for Mannheim and Düsseldorf in Germany.